 Responsible leaders don’t build a culture of busyness by praising it.

 To be personally effective, you need to prioritise what’s important and fight the need to be busy all the time.
 It’s only by rejecting unnecessary busyness and giving your body and mind a chance to recharge that you’ll be personally effective and be able to bring your team along with you.

 This is the latest in a series of articles I am writing about personal effectiveness.
-To read previous articles, visit my LinkedIn page, and to make sure you don’t miss any future updates be sure to subscribe to my newsletter.
+To read previous articles, visit my LinkedIn page.

 Did you find this post interesting?
 For more content like this, sign-up to my newsletter, ‘Dear Katie’, where I help solve real-life messy leadership problems.